saichler/l8bus/docs/README.md

 ![alt text](https://github.com/saichler/layer8/blob/main/docs/service-points.png)

 ## Integrated Health Service & Leader/Follower Election <a name="health"></a>
-The **Vnic/Vnet** is pre-integrated with health monitoring statistics, that includes memory & CPU monitoring of the hosting process.
-It also intergrated with **Leader/Follower** election.
+The **Vnic/Vnet** is pre-integrated with health monitoring statistics **Service Point**.
+This service is monitoring the Memory & CPU of the hosting process, alongside a **Keep Alive** heartbeat protocol.

+The service is also integrated with **Leader/Follower** election.

 ## Invoking an API <a name="api"></a>